simolus3/drift/docs/docs/Dart API/writes.md

 __⚠️ Caution:__ If you don't explicitly add a `where` clause on updates or deletes, the statement will affect all rows in the table!

-{% block "blocks/alert"  title="Entries, companions - why do we need all of this?" %}
+!!! note "Entries, companions - why do we need all of this?"

     You might have noticed that we used a `TodosCompanion` for the first update instead of just passing a `Todo`.
 Drift generates the `Todo` class (also called _data class_ for the table) to hold a __full__ row with all its data.
 For _partial_ data, prefer to use companions.
 In the example above, we only set the the `category` column, so we used a companion.
     Why is that necessary?
 If a field was set to `null`, we wouldn't know whether we need to set that column back to null in the database or if we should just leave it unchanged.
     Fields in the companions have a special `Value.absent()` state which makes this explicit.

     Companions also have a special constructor for inserts - all columns which don't have a default value and aren't nullable are marked `@required` on that constructor.
 This makes companions easier to use for inserts because you know which fields to set.
-{% endblock %}

 ## Inserts
 You can very easily insert any valid object into tables.
 As some values can be absent